JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-portal-start.png)

-8. An Azure Stream Analytics job can start with telemetry from the past (if you want te rerun historical telemetry still stored in the input) or just new telemetry.
+8. An Azure Stream Analytics job can start with telemetry from the past (if you want to rerun historical telemetry still stored in the input) or you can start with new telemetry.
 Select `Now`

     ![alt tag](img/azure-stream-analytics-start.png)